 More statistics from the CDC illustrate how excessive drinking that can impact an insurer’s bottom line.

-• Excessive drinking shortened the lives of those who died by an average of 23 years, for a total of about 4 million years of potential life lost.
-These deaths result from conditions that develop from drinking over long periods of time from binge drinkingor drinking too much on one occasion.
+- Excessive drinking shortened the lives of those who died by an average of 24 years, for a total of about 4 million years of potential life lost.
+These deaths result from conditions that develop from drinking over long periods of time from binge drinking—or drinking too much on one occasion.

 Insights that can help cover costs

-BAC testing provides insights for consideration during underwriting process testing and can help identify the rising risk of alcohol abuse.
-Many ExamOne clients have started screening all applicants and report that the savings in accidental death claims more than cover the cost of the testing.
+BAC testing provides insights for consideration during underwriting process testing and may help identify the rising risk of alcohol abuse.
+From conversation with our clients, our teams have heard that some clients have started screening all applicants and report that the savings in accidental death claims more than cover the cost of the testing.
 Depending on face amount distributions, detection of a single case declinable based on BAC may provide expected mortality savings more than equal to the cost of many months of testing.

 If you are interested in adding this test to complement or enhance your current underwriting tools, please contact your Strategic Account Manage.